Maercusxch/eJPT_Notes/2_Assessment Methodologies/01_Information Gathering.md

-### 01_Information Gathering
-## 01_Information Gathering
 # 01_Information Gathering

 We need to identify vulnerabilities and web technologies.
 The more you know about your target, the more successful you will be.

-Types of Information Gathering
+## Types of Information Gathering

 Passive Information Gathering: Collecting information without actively engaging with the target.
 Active Information Gathering: Actively engaging with the target system to collect as much information as possible (requires authorization).

-Information We Are Looking For
+## Information We Are Looking For

-Passive Information Gathering
+### Passive Information Gathering

-Identifying IP addresses & DNS information
-Identifying domain names and domain ownership information Identifying email addresses and social media profiles Identifying web technologies used on target sites Identifying subdomains
+- Identifying IP addresses & DNS information Identifying domain names and domain ownership information Identifying email addresses and social media profiles Identifying web technologies used on target sites Identifying subdomains

-Active Information Gathering
+### Active Information Gathering
-Discovering open ports on target systems
+- Discovering open ports on target systems
 Learning about the internal infrastructure of a target network/organization Enumerating information from target systems
 Passive Information Gathering